Jira Connector for Power BI

-In this article you will learn how to integrate Jira data to Power BI without coding in just a few clicks (live / bi-directional connection to Jira).
+In this article you will learn how to integrate Jira data in Power BI without coding in just a few clicks (live / bi-directional connection to Jira).
 Jira Connector can be used to integrate Jira and your defined data source, e.g. Microsoft SQL, Oracle, Excel, Power BI, etc. Get, write, delete Issues, Users, Worklogs, Comments just in a few clicks!.

 Using Jira Connector you will be able to connect, read, and write data from within Power BI.
 Follow the steps below to see how we would accomplish that.